Thin gap approximations for microfluidic device design: Thin gap flows at moderate Reynolds numbers

 \section{Thin gap flows at moderate Reynolds numbers}

 After validating the accuracy of the approximation for Stokes flow (i.e. for thin gap microfluidic devices), we can generalize it to the case of thin gap flows at moderate Reynolds numbers.
-These conditions are often realized in inertial microfluidic devices, which are commonly built using the same soft-lithography techniques, and similar dimensions to regular microfluidic devices, but are perfused with high pressure pumps, to create $\sim$ m/s flows \cite{di2009inertial}.
+These conditions are often realized in inertial microfluidic devices, which can be built using the same soft-lithography techniques, and similar dimensions to regular microfluidic devices, but are perfused with high pressure pumps, to create $\sim$ m/s flows (see \cite{di2009inertial}).

 For the finite Reynolds number flow, we incorporate an extra term into our closure equation: